 Here’s how to check if you need to update your router’s firmware:

 Log on to your router’s online dashboard, which allows you to manage your account.
 You can access the dashboard at http://3.home/, or search 192.168.8.1 ( B525 router) but you need to be connected to your mobile broadband for this.
 The dashboard is free to access and won’t use up any of your data allowance.

 From the home screen, click the ‘Update’ tab.

 Click ‘Check for updates’.
 If you need to update your firmware, you’ll then have the option to do so.

+Did you know you can download an app and view your broadband dashboard on your phone here?
 For more information on using your dashboard, such as how to log on for the first time, see here.

 Use an Ethernet connection

 If you’re the only person connecting to your broadband, you may get a faster connection by using the Ethernet port if your router has one.
 Check here for the full list of routers and their specs.
 By using an Ethernet cable you are connecting directly from the router to your laptop.
 This will reduce any possible interference and provide a more consistent connection.
 Note: this is only to connect one device and is not a Wi-Fi connection.

 Many of Three’s routers come with USB cables – these cables can also be used to directly connect to a PC or laptop.